I led marketing strategy for Fuckup Nights NYC.

 Founders must avoid "fatal risks" and pursue non-fatal risks

-For many founders, their experience of failure wasn’t confined to business.
+For many founders, the experience of failure wasn’t confined to business.
 Failure often felt personal and served as a reflection of who they are.
 The challenges our founders experienced in business strongly affected their personal lives.

 Founders became invested in their business identity and in the stories they sold their customers, investors, employees, and themselves as they worked hard to make their business vision a reality.
 Their blood, sweat, and tears went into their businesses as did the fabric of who they are.